AlumUSydNA/website/index.md

 Annual General Meeting** (AGM) on **August 11, 2025**.
 The program will feature a welcome from the Vice-Chancellor.

+Members will be voting to:

+1. approve [these
+   amendments](assets/downloads/suguna-bylaws-amendments-2025-04-06.pdf)
-Members will be voting to approve [these amendments](assets/downloads/suguna-bylaws-amendments-2025-04-06.pdf) to the by-laws to make SUGUNA more responsive and allow for better operation in the online environment.
+   to the by-laws to make SUGUNA more responsive and allow for better operation in the online environment.

+2. elect the Board of Directors, all the [current Board are candidates, see below for biographies](#board-of-directors)
 {% endcapture %}
 {{ left_box | markdownify }}
   </div>